0x4248/0x4248.github.io/README.md

 Hi, my name is Lewis and I am passionate about programming and cyber security.
-I love exploring the endless possibilities that coding has to offer and finding creative solutions to complex problems.
+I love exploring the endless possibilities that coding has to offer.
 On my page, you'll find some of my personal projects and contributions to open-source software.
 Most of my projects are just for fun and for my own systems.

 ## Contact
 I have a few ways to contact me if you want to get in touch.
 You can email me at [Lewis_Evans207@icloud.com](mailto://Lewis_Evans207@icloud.com).
 You can also contact me on discord at `awesomelewis#2007` or on twitter at [@awesomelewis2007](https://twitter.com/awesomelewis2007)